h4ppywastaken/objNodeGridGenerator/README.md

 ## Usage

-Execute in console from within solarsystem folder with command ".\solarsystem [parameters]".
+Execute in console from within objNodeGridGenerator folder with command ".\objNodeGridGenerator [parameters]".

 ## Parameters